47degrees/fp-with-arrow-videos/Functor.md

 Here `f` is `{ it *  2 }`, which will transform the inner data.

-^ After knowing about polymorphic programs, we can also read some simple examples about how map works over different data types.
+^ After understanding polymorphic programs, we can also read some simple examples on how map works over different data types.
 ^ Here you have a simple mapping over an optional value.
 We can do it because Option is able to provide an instance of functor for it.
-^ Note that types able to provide a functor instance, already provide the functor syntax activated over them.
+^ Note that types that are able to provide a functor instance, already provide the functor syntax activated over them.
 That's why we can call map over the optional value without using an explicit instance of Functor.
-Arrow is providing it for you under the hood.
+Arrow provides this for you under the hood.

 ---